 Q1.
 What type of policy do I need?

-There are three products available; all have the same standard level of cover but each has a specific period of cover.
+There are three products available; all have the same standard level of cover, but each has a specific period.

-• Valid for the period of a specific trip only (usually of less than 9 months duration)
+- Valid for the period of a specific trip only (usually of less than nine months duration)

 Annual Multi Trip Policy

 - Valid for a 12-month period

 - Provides cover for an unlimited number of trips outside your home country within that period (subject to the maximum trip duration).